Enter Search Below

 Always a country person at heart Kerry is thrilled to be immersed in nature once again.
 An avid hiker and outdoorswoman she regards her adopted state of Oregon as her forever home.
 In addition to advocating for environmental conservation she has volunteered for the Alpine Community Center at the Monroe Resale Store for the past four years and was a committee member for the Monroe Farmers Market in 2019.
 A keen stained glass artist she was one of the founding members of the Monroe Arts Association.

-Eliza holds a BS in molecular biology and a PhD in microbiology and works as a contract editor for scientific manuscripts.
+Eliza holds a BS in molecular biology and a PhD in microbiology.
 After years of working and volunteering at different farms, Eliza found the perfect spot to found Lilliputopia in Monroe, OR.
 This “tiny eco-farm,” which is named after the famous little people in Gulliver’s Travels, was created to serve as a model for sustainability and local community building.
 Her primary interests include dry farming and natural building, and she hunts for wild mushrooms when she has free time.

 Associate Director since 1995.
 BS in natural science and a M.S. in environmental soil science.
 Rana is an avid naturalist and outdoors adventurer.
 Supports Corvallis Chapter of the Audubon Society through volunteering for conservation projects/issues.
 Assists Natural Resources Conservation Service with archaeological and natural resource projects.
 Involved with the City of Corvallis Development issues as a concerned citizen.